-I have spent the last 23 years as a real estate investor and educator; however my career began with a degree in accounting and a five year assignment to the tax department of a national accounting firm.
-Therefore, I still keep apprised of the laws and how they can work.
+I have been a real estate investor and educator since 1993, however my career began with a degree in accounting and a five year assignment to the tax department of a national accounting firm.
+Therefore, I still keep apprised of the tax laws and how they can work.

 No investing decisions should be made based strictly on the tax consequences, though it is an important component.
 One of the first things I would suggest you do is make sure you have a professional tax adviser that understands all of the different elements involved in your investing and personal finances.
 If you don’t have one, let me recommend OTA Tax Pro’s.